 Stanford Blood Center screens blood collections for Zika virus.
 However, if you have been diagnosed with having a Zika virus infection within the last 120 days (~4 months), please call our Post Donation Callback line at 650-725-9968 and someone will contact you to discuss your eligibility to donate.
 Please call this number immediately if you are diagnosed with Zika after donating blood so we can determine the impact to your previous donations.

 Zika Virus Overview

 Zika is a disease caused by Zika virus that is spread to people primarily through the bite of an infected Aedes genus mosquito.
-The most common symptoms of Zika virus infection are fever, rash, joint pain, and conjunctivitis (red eyes).
+Approximately 80% of people with Zika infection have no symptoms.
+If symptoms do occur, the most common symptoms are fever, rash, joint pain, and conjunctivitis (red eyes).
 The illness is usually mild with symptoms lasting for several days to a week.
-People usually don’t get sick enough to go to the hospital, and they very rarely die of Zika virus infection.
-Zika virus infection during pregnancy may cause severe fetal abnormalities, including microcephaly.
+However, Zika virus infection may cause neurological conditions such as Guillain-Barre syndrome, which causes temporary muscle weakness and paralysis, and infection during pregnancy may cause severe fetal abnormalities, including microcephaly.

 A frequently updated page on the Zika virus can be found here: http://www.cdc.gov/zika/

 For information specific to California, visit: https://www.cdph.ca.gov/Programs/CID/DCDC/Pages/Zika.aspx#